 Without properly preparing your home, it will be an energy guzzler as you crank up the heat to combat drafts and cold spots.
-It’s time to baton down the hatches, and you might be surprised by how much you can save on your utility bill this season.
+It’s time to batten down the hatches, and you might be surprised by how much you can save on your utility bill this season.

 It’s a simple resource that can actually adjust the room’s temperature drastically.
-Just be sure to close each blind as the sun goes down in order to provide as much insulation against the cold as possible.
+Close each blind as the sun goes down to provide as much insulation against the cold as possible.

 Insulate Drafty Windows

 If your windows are very old, start by sealing obvious cracks with caulk.
-All windows should be covered with a heavy-duty, clear plastic sheet, taped to the inside of the window frame.
-You can use painters tape to secure it, and plastic can be found at your local hardware store.
+All windows should be covered with a heavy-duty, clear plastic sheet taped to the inside of the window frame.
+You can use painter’s tape to secure it, and plastic can be found at your local hardware store.

-If you don’t prefer the look of taped up windows, purchase some heavy drapes or shades to cover the windows, they’ll double as protection from drafts, while allowing you to maintain the aesthetic of your home.
+If you don’t prefer the look of taped-up windows, purchase some heavy drapes or shades to cover the windows.
+They’ll double as protection from drafts while allowing you to maintain the aesthetic of your home.

-Utilize A Programmable Thermostat
+Use a Programmable Thermostat

 Is your home one of the many where touching the thermostat is forbidden unless instructed?
 You’re not alone, and as we all know, this rule is there because cranking the thermostat up or down can wreak havoc on your energy bill.

-Adjusting temperatures for savings is simple; when you’re home and awake, set the thermostat as low as are comfortable with.
-When you’re asleep or away from the house, turn it back 10° to 15° and you could save around 10% on your bill annually.
+Adjusting temperatures for savings is simple; when you’re home and awake, set the thermostat as low as you’re comfortable with.
+When you’re asleep or away from the house, turn it back 10° to 15°, and you could save around 10% on your bill annually.

 Go about covering cracks and air spaces around your home with caulk or weather stripping.
-You can seal gaps around chimneys and recessed lighting, also check through unfinished spaces in the house.
+You can seal gaps around chimneys and recessed lighting, and also check through unfinished spaces in the house.

 For bigger gaps under doors, lay a towel down at the doorway to keep warm air from seeping out.
-In addition, check out your cupboards and closets and take note of any air leaks you feel.
+Also check your cupboards and closets and note any air leaks you feel.
 These are often overlooked and can be big culprits in the war against air leaks.

 Maintain Your Heating System

-When the system’s been tuned up, you save money!
+When the system’s been tuned up, you save money.
 Consider getting a service maintenance plan with a trusted HVAC company to ensure your HVAC system is cared for year-round.

 Change Your HVAC Filters

 Many homeowners rely on their thermostat to show them that their filter is due to be changed, but by the time the thermostat is alerting you, your filter has been dirty for too long.

 Changing your filters regularly will improve the efficiency of your heater and extend its life.
 A happy heating system means a lower bill, not to mention a warmer home!

 Unrestricted airflow is critical to efficient heat pump operation.
-Whether overflow junk from the garage, bikes, or just heavy shrubs, your outdoor heat pump needs room to breathe!
+Whether overflow junk from the garage, bikes, or just heavy shrubs, your outdoor heat pump needs room to breathe.
 It can’t pull in and pump air if it can’t reach it.

-Have Gas Or Oil Connections Checked
+Have Gas or Oil Connections Checked